After years of exploring the Spanish Pyrenees, here are some of the most beautiful places I think every first-time visitor should see.

 Alquezar always comes up as one of the first in all of the rankings for the most beautiful small towns in Spain.
 It was such a discovery during my first trip to the Spanish Pyrenees.
 Even after 15+ Expat years in Spain, Alquezar is still one of my favorite Spanish medieval towns ever.

-For more hiking trails in Sierra de Guara natural Park head to this post.
+For more hiking trails and a detailed itinerary in Sierra de Guara Natural Park, head to this post where I share the details from my last visit.

 3. Val D´Aran & Baqueira Beret